Get your copy of the ultimate guide to lead generation through telecalling (scripts included)

-Contact centers can reduce their workload by implementing call dispositions.
-Simply put, it’s a way to keep track of the outcomes of calls, both
+Contact centers can reduce agent workload by implementing call dispositions.
+They’re a way to keep track of the outcomes of your inbound and outbound calls.

-inbound and outbound.
-Using this method, you’ll be able to keep track of how well (or how poorly) calls are going, and you’ll be able to see how your team is doing.
+By using this method, you’ll be able to keep track of how calls are performing.
+Moreover, you’ll also be able to see how your team is doing.

-For contact center and call center managers, the ability to track call outcomes and identify areas for improvement is a valuable asset.
+For contact centers, the ability to track call outcomes and identify areas of improvement is a valuable asset.

-After a sales call, dialer CRMs demand agents to log the call’s outcome.
-A well-integrated CRM will prompt reminders and processes to keep things going for customers and businesses alike.
+After a sales call, dialer CRMs demand your agents to log the call’s outcome.
+A well-integrated CRM prompts reminders and processes to keep things going for your customers and business alike.

-Once a customer agrees to purchase or wants a demo, their status in the CRM is marked as ‘interested.’
-If the customer is added to the prospect list and demo invitations are sent, it will initiate a series of automated actions.
-The CRM will upgrade a customer to a DND list if the customer states that they are “not interested” for a reasonable amount of time until it is acceptable to re-engage with the client.
+Once your customer agrees to purchase or wants a demo, their status in the CRM is marked as ‘interested.’
+Your customer is then added to the prospect list and demo invitations are sent.
+Subsequently, a series of automated actions will be carried out.

-It is customary for call center agents to do disposition updates immediately following the completion of their after-call work (ACW).
-The next call is connected after the agent completes the disposition, and the agent must update the disposition promptly so that the workflow can proceed as planned.
+Typically, it’s customary for agents to do disposition updates immediately after they complete their after-call work (ACW).
+The next call is connected after your agent completes the disposition.

 Check out: Call Analytics